-The parents of Matthew Erbardt wish to thank everyone at Tuscon for their keet help and to all the pools who gave us money.
-We will never know who you are, but our deepest thanks to everyone of you.
-We bove you all, Matthew was an SIDS (sudden relant death synchrone) buby.
+The parents of Matthew Erhardt wish to thank everyone at Tucson for their kind help and to all everyone at Tucson for their kind help and to all know who you are, but our deepest thanks to everyone of you.
+We bove you all.
+Matthew was an SIDS (sudden infant death syndrome) baby.
 We want you to know our faith is still strong and holding.
-Jerry and Sonone Erhandt, Star Rt., Williamsburg, M.M., 67942. with the state of the state of I with to thank our many friends, known and unknown, for cards, letters, violits, prayers while! was hospitated for a broken arm during the was hospitated for a broken arm during the was hospitated for a broken arm during the Hampton Feast Chief for the lovely pouget of Hampton Feast Chief for the lovely pouget of howers and the gift.
-Hall and I will always remember these many kindnesses.
-Thank you, brefirers.
-God will bless you be your outgoing love and concern.
-Esise Salmon, 512 Meactions and concern.
-Esise Salmon, 512 Meactions (Bristol, Va., 240).
-Mr. Alfred West of the Arkansas church is to be commended for his unfiring endeavors at getting campers (although not assigned hinh) bocaled and comfortable.
-Many thanks to him and his wife and to Mr. and Mrs. John Cope and Mr. Hallery Clements of the Baton Riduge church.
+Jerry and Bonnie Erhardt, Star Rt., Wilkiamsburg, M.M., 67842.
+What is a strong to the cards and letters and most of all the prayers on my behalf, I and much better and Inwar on given up hope and God will heal me.
+And thanks to Mrs. Virgil E. Balley, my sister, for requesting prayer in the Why.
+Thank you all, and may God bless you.
+Mrs. Bobby E. Stewart, Breaks, Va., 24607.
+I wish to thank our many friends, known and unknown, for cards, letters, visitis, prayers while I was hospitalized for a broken arm during the was hospitalized for a broken arm during the Feast in Hampton.
+A special thark-you to the Feast in Hampton.
+A special thark-you to the Place of the Hampton.
+A special thark-you to the Place of the Hampton.
+A special thark-you have been seen to the property of the Hampton of the Hamp Mr. Alfred West of the Arkansas church is to be commended for his untiring endeavors at getting campers (although not assigned him) located and comfortable.
+Many thanks to him and his wife and to Mr. and Mrs. John Cope and Mr. Halery Clements of the Baton Rõuge church.
 Irma Johnson.
-LITERATURE oking for Vol. 2 of Dr. Hoeh's Compendium, ost recent edition.
-Will reimburse cost, plus stage.
+LITERATURE Looking for Vol. 2 of Dr. Hoeh's Compendium, most recent edition, Will reimburse cost, plus postage.
 Please, no unsolicited mail.
-Rose minigian, 749 Adams Dr., Apt.
-3A, Newport wrs, Va., 23601.
+Rose Demirgian, 749 Adams Dr., Apt.
+3A, Newport News, Va., 23601.
 Truly want Vol. I and II of Compendium.
 All cost reimbursed.
-Dean T. Tait, Box 622, Camden, Ala 36736.
-Old Correspondence Course Isssons 48 to 66 with all tests wanted.
-Prefer unmarked original opeies but will encept marked.
-Will accept all lessons, if you don't wish to breat set.
+Dean T. Talt, Box 622, Camden, Ala., 36726.
+Old Correspondence Course lessons 48 to 66 with all tests wanted.
+Prefer unmarked original oppies but will accept marked.
+Will accept lessons, if you don't wish to break set.
 Will pay postage.
-John L Turner, 12256 Faren Trail SE, Albuquerque, N.M., 87123, phone (505) 256-6241.
-LOST & FOUND Loat: lieft my hang-bagike case in the auditorium in Big Sandy, where services were held.
-It's a black, flat, rectangular-shaped case with stringlise handles, made of a leather type of material.
-Inside as black Bib and other feren-pen, brochare, etc. My address is on the Chrach pen, brochare, etc. My address is on the Chrach paid.
-Willie E. Williams, 240 Camero Dr. Jackson, Miss., 39206, phone 982-5557.
-Lost: a pair of tady's glasses, brown with large frames in a blue case, Beliaved to have been lost between the Hampton Coliseum and the parking lot while attending Feast in Hampton, Va.
-If found, please contact Mrs. Bobby R. Bailey, Rt.
-2. Box 596, Princeton, W.Va., 24740.
-TRAVEL Would appreciate hearing from brethren in the Bowle, Tex., area in regards to housing, jobs.
-Obituaries BIG SANDY - Tom Pittman, 31, a member of the Big Sandy church and an employee of the Buildings & Grounds Department of Ambassador College, died 9 in Jackson, Miss., after an extended illness.
-Mr. Pittman, originally from Utica, Miss., graduated from Ambassador Col-
+John L Turner, 12225 Fawn Trail SE, Albuquerque, N.M., 87123, phone (505) 296-6241.
+LOST & FOUND Lost: I left my hang-bagilike case in the auditorium in Big Sandy where services were held.
+It's a black, Iflat, rectangular-shaped case with stringlike handles, made of a leather type of material.
+Inside as black Bibl and of ther items pen, brochure, etc. My address is on the Church borchure.
+Postage for serving it to me will be borchure.
+Postage for serving it to me will be serviced by the service of the services of the serv Lost at Lake Ozarks: lady's storling-silver ring.
+Looks like a little bow tie with a small imitation diamond in center.
+Small reward for return.
+Mrs. Emory C. Williams Sr., 1515 Schult Ave., Caruthersville, Mo., 63830.
+Lost: a pair of lady's glasses, brown with large frames in a blue case.
+Believed to have been lost between the Hampton Coliseum and the parking lot white attending Fasa in Hampton Va.
+Hampton lot while attending Feast in Hampton, Va.
+If Sund, please contact Mrs. Bobby R. Bailey, Rt.
+2, Box 556, Princeton, W.Va., 24740.
+TRAVEL Would appreciate hearing from brethren in the Obituaries BIG SANDY - Tom Pittman, 31, a member of the Big Sandy church and an employee of the Buildings & Grounds Department of Ambassador College, died 9 in Jackson, Miss., after an ex- Mr. Pittman, originally from Utica, Miss., graduated from Ambassador Col-